LEADING EYE DOCTOR IN Milford

-Dr. Karen Weber will present you with a range of treatments and recommendations from eyeglasses and contact lenses, to refractive surgeries, each tailored specifically for your individual needs and lifestyle.
+Dr. Karen Weber and Dr. Kaitlyn McBride will present you with a range of treatments and recommendations from eyeglasses and contact lenses, to refractive surgeries, each tailored specifically for your individual needs and lifestyle.

 The full spectrum of eye care is offered to clients of all ages, from children to older adults: vision tests, corrective laser eye surgery, immediate attention for eye emergencies and so much more.